checkout/frames-ios/CONTRIBUTING.md

 **Before submitting a pull request,** please make sure the following is done:

-1. Fork [the repository](https://github.com/checkout/frames-ios) and create your branch from `master`.
+1. Fork [the repository](https://github.com/checkout/frames-ios) and create your branch from `develop`.
-2. If you've added code that should be tested, add tests!
+2. If you've added code that should be tested, please add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Format your code.
 6. Make sure your code lints.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.